-- 6.18.
-Many children and young people in our services (Education and care) organisation have an allocated social worker due to safeguarding or welfare needs. - 6.19.
+- 518 6.18.
+Many children and young people in our services (Education and care) organisation have an allocated social worker due to safeguarding or welfare needs. - 520 6.19.
 Children may need this help due to abuse, neglect and complex family circumstances.
-A child's experiences of adversity and trauma can leave them vulnerable to further harm, as well as educationally disadvantaged in facing barriers to attendance, learning, behaviour and mental health. - 6.20.
-Local authorities should share the fact a child has a social worker, and the DSL should hold and use this information so that decisions can be made in the best interests of the child's safety, welfare and educational outcomes.
+A child's 521 experiences of adversity and trauma can leave them vulnerable to further harm, as well as educationally 522 disadvantaged in facing barriers to attendance, learning, behaviour and mental health. - 523 6.20.
+Local authorities should share the fact a child has a social worker, and the DSL should hold and use this 524 information so that decisions can be made in the best interests of the child's safety, welfare and 525 educational outcomes.
 This should be considered as a matter of routine.
-There are clear powers to share this information under existing duties on both local authorities and schools and colleges to safeguard and promote the welfare of children. - 6.21.
+There are clear powers to share 526 this information under existing duties on both local authorities and schools and colleges to safeguard and 527 promote the welfare of children. - 528 6.21.
 Where children need a social worker, this should inform decisions about safeguarding (for example, responding to unauthorised absence or missing education where there are known safeguarding risks) and about promoting welfare (for example, considering the provision of pastoral and/or academic support, alongside action by statutory services).
-Schools/colleges must follow missing from education protocol agreed with their LA. - 6.22.
-Children missing from education, particularly persistently, can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation- particularly county
+Schools/colleges must follow missing from education protocol agreed with their LA. - 533 6.22.
+Children missing from education, particularly persistently, can act as a vital warning sign to a range of 534 safeguarding issues including neglect, child sexual and child criminal exploitation- particularly county 535 lines.
+It is important the school or college's response to children missing from education supports identifying such abuse and helps prevent the risk of them going missing in the future.
+More information can be found in para 174 of KCSIE2022.

-Unexplained body marks
+5២aexplained body marks

 - 6.23.
-Whilst Individuals are in our care there may be occasions where minor injuries occur such as bruises, swellings, cuts and scratches which by and large will be as a result of daily activities or for some Individuals as a result of self-injurious behaviour.
-However, all marks or physical changes must be recorded appropriately using (number to be added) weekly body chart.
-A Concern form must be completed for all unexplained marks and physical changes and passed to the DSL (or a deputy) along with copies of the last 3 days of Daily Diary notes and Activity Records.
-Parents/carers and social workers should always be kept informed.
-Concern log should be updated with concern and relevant reference number provided to concern. - 6.24.
-The flowchart provided in 25.14 Guidance for Investigating Unexplained Body marks indicates the correct course of action for dealing with unexplained body marks. - 6.25.
-The DSL will assign a manager to investigate the concern to ascertain the reason for the marks and if no reasonable explanation can be given the DSL must contact the Safeguarding Authority/LADO for further advice and mutual conclusion as to whether the matter should be treated as a Safeguarding Concern. - 6.26.
-If the concern is considered to be a safeguarding concern, then safeguarding tracking pack must be opened and safeguarding process followed. - 6.27.
+Whilst Individuals are in our care there may be occasions where minor injuries occur such as bruises, 539 540 swellings, cuts and scratches which by and large will be as a result of daily activities or for some Individuals 541 as a result of self-injurious behaviour.
+However, all marks or physical changes must be recorded 542 appropriately using (number to be added) weekly body chart.
+A Concern form must be completed for all 543 unexplained marks and physical changes and passed to the DSL (or a deputy) along with copies of the last 3 days of Daily Diary notes and Activity Records.
+Parents/carers and social workers should always be kept 544 informed.
+Concern log should be updated with concern and relevant reference number provided to 545 546 concern. - 547 6.24.
+The flowchart provided in 25.14 Guidance for Investigating Unexplained Body marks indicates the correct course of action for dealing with unexplained body marks. - 549 6.25.
+The DSL will assign a manager to investigate the concern to ascertain the reason for the marks and if no 550 reasonable explanation can be given the DSL must contact the Safeguarding Authority/LADO for further 551 advice and mutual conclusion as to whether the matter should be treated as a Safeguarding Concern. - 552 6.26.
+If the concern is considered to be a safeguarding concern, then safeguarding tracking pack must be opened and safeguarding process followed. - 554 6.27.
 If the concern is considered not to be a safeguarding concern, then the concern investigation outcome must be shared with social worker and parents.

-A disclosure from an Individual
+5A6disclosure from an Individual